datajoint/element-calcium-imaging/README.md

 ## Support

-+ If you need help getting started or run into any errors, please contact our team by email at support@datajoint.com.
++ If you need help getting started or run into any errors, please open a GitHub Issue or contact our team by email at support@datajoint.com.

 ## Interactive Tutorial